Mendoza RM2: History

 In 1999, the Mexican Government granted Productos Mendoza a license to manufacture a modern, 9 mm Parabellum submachine gun designed by Hector Mendoza for the Mexican police (semi-auto) and Mexican Army (selective fire).
 With this new military and law enforcement weapon, Hector Mendoza continues the family tradition of military firearm design with over 85 patents to his credit.
 Called the HM-3, the new submachine gun is blowback-operated, of all-steel construction and feeds from a 32-round detachable magazine inside the pistol grip.
 Multiple safeties, solid construction and quality manufacture have earned Productos Mendoza substantial orders from the Mexican Government for the HM-3.
 Thus far, over 6,000 have been made and series production continues.
-The Mexican Government has also granted Productos Mendoza a license to once again manufacture .22 rimfire rifles.
-However, production of such firearms has not been restarted pending completion of product development and marketing studies.
-At this time, Productos Mendoza remains the only privately owned company in Mexico chartered to manufacture firearms.
-And today the Mendoza company is rumored to be building a new assault rifle for the Mexican Navy.
-There is no confirmation on this rumor because it is considered classified information.

 Overview

 The Mendoza used a gas-operated Lewis-type action with improvements, an overhead box magazine and a quick-change barrel.
 Its gas cylinder delivers a short impulse to the piston, and the bolt is similar to that of the Lewis, employing a rotating locking system driven by two cams engaged with the piston rod.
 The RM2 is the most recent model and adds a simplified method of stripping, by simply removing a lock pin, the stock and rear of the receiver can be folded down to allow the bolt and piston to be withdrawn backwards.

 The M1933 Mendoza was a reliable weapon and a modern design at that time.
 Features of the gun included a quick change barrel system.
 The barrel retention mechanism was designed by Rafael Mendoza and had a U.S. patent.
 The rate of fire was 400 rounds per minute.
 The caliber was 7×57mm Mauser, the standard cartridge of the Mexican army since 1895.
 It was fed from a 20-round magazine similar to that found on the Madsen LMG except that the Mendoza's magazine was inserted into the top right of the receiver rather than the left.
 One of the innovations of the Mendoza was its symmetrical striker, meaning it was reversible.
 In the event that the striker was damaged, it could be removed, reversed, and re-installed with the undamaged end now acting as the gun's striker.

 In Mexico the Mendoza was issued either to 4-man infantry teams, or 2-horse cavalry units.
 In its infantry role, the gun was supplied with 1,000 rounds in 50 magazines, while the standard cavalry load-out was 860 rounds in 43 magazines.
 Both units were also issued with a spare parts kit and magazine carriers.